Delight in the Unseen: The Art of Noticing

 As a girl from the suburbs of Mississauga, I’m far from immune to this story.
 But to get British about it, it’s evolutionarily maladaptive: a growing dependency on automobiles might just bring on the apocalypse.
 And to the kids’ point, it’s making us move through the world faster, pay less attention to our surroundings - and maybe empathize less.

-The kids we’ve worked with have been subverting our mythologies with ease.
+The kids we’ve worked with have been subverting mythologies with ease.

-Kids may not know or may not yet have bought into our commonly held beliefs.
-This is something the tech industry has noticed and been capitalizing on - because looking at a problem from a different perspective can make you a great innovator.
+Kids may not know or may not yet have bought into commonly held beliefs.
+The tech industry has taken notice and has been capitalizing on it - because looking at a problem from a different perspective catalyzes innovation.
 This has certainly been our experience, where kids in three communities independently developed precedent-setting projects that pushed city policy and practice.

 In Connaught, students decided they could make their street safer by pairing it with another much-needed community amenity - greenspace.
 They wanted to turn three blocks into wildflower fields with a pond.
-Since there’s not much publicly-owned land in the Beltline, this was brilliant.
+Since there’s not much publicly-owned land in the Beltline, this was, in fact, brilliant, if highly unusual.

-Rewilding three city blocks also seemed obvious to Lucia, the landscape architecture student we were working with, and to David, who took a lead in implementation.
-We piloted their idea on a third of a block, so we did, and now we’re working towards developing a permanent park.
+Rewilding three city blocks also seemed obvious to Lucia, the landscape architecture student we were working with, and to David, the engineering student who took a lead in implementation.
+We piloted the kids’ idea on one third of a block for three years.
+Now we’re working towards developing a permanent park.

 I took a meeting in the space the other day.
 As I was sitting there, I actually stopped mid-conversation because I was noticing the sound of the wind in the trees.
 It wasn’t drowned out by traffic.
 I noticed the sounds of birds.
 They were more active here.